plantasia-space/plantasia.space-site/collections/_forms/soundEngine.md

             let max = parseInt(maxInput.value, 10);
             let init = parseInt(initInput.value, 10);

-            // Clamp min and max to the valid range of -100 to 100 if (min < -100) min = -100;
+            if (min < -100) min = -100;
             if (min > 100) min = 100;
             if (max < -100) max = -100;
             if (max > 100) max = 100;

-            // Update the input fields with the clamped values minInput.value = min;
+            minInput.value = min;
             maxInput.value = max;

-            // Allow inverted range by treating min and max dynamically const realMin = Math.min(min, max);
+            const realMin = Math.min(min, max);
             const realMax = Math.max(min, max);

-            // Ensure the init value is within the real range (taking into account inversion) if (init < realMin) init = realMin;
+            if (init < realMin) init = realMin;
             if (init > realMax) init = realMax;

-            // Set validated values back into the input fields initInput.value = init;
+            initInput.value = init;
         };

-        // Add event listeners to validate the values when the user inputs data minInput.addEventListener('input', validateInitValue);
+        minInput.addEventListener('input', validateInitValue);
         maxInput.addEventListener('input', validateInitValue);
         initInput.addEventListener('input', validateInitValue);
     });
 });
 </script>